 The original version of “Christmas (Baby Please Come Home),” which was recorded by Darlene Love for a Phil Spector-produced '60s Christmas compilation, landed atop Rolling Stone's tally of the all-time Greatest Rock and Roll Christmas Songs.
 U2 laid down their cover in July 1987 during a sound check at a stop on their Joshua Tree tour in Glasgow, Scotland, and the results could easily top a list of the all-time Greatest U2 Christmas Songs.

 “The 'Priest' They Called Him”Williams S. Burroughs and Kurt Cobain

 Talk about a heartwarming Christmas tale.
 Speaking over late Nirvana singer Kurt Cobain's feedback-drenched guitar improvisation of 'Silent Night,' Beat novelist William S. Burroughs deadpans about an elderly heroin addict called the 'Priest' who on Christmas Eve gives his only stash to a young man in the throes of withdrawal.

-Mariah Carey's festive ditty “All I Want for Christmas” may be the most inescapable holiday tune of the modern era — and thankfully, this Yeah Yeah Yeahs number — tops on our list of the Best Christmas Songs — is not a cover.
+Mariah Carey's festive ditty “All I Want for Christmas Is You” may be the most inescapable holiday tune of the modern era -- and thankfully, this Yeah Yeah Yeahs number -- tops on our list of the Best Christmas Songs -- is not a cover.
 Instead, it's a Karen O original offered up over the 2008 holidays to fans who were still patiently awaiting a follow-up to their sophomore disc, 2006's Show Your Bones.